johnjackoleary/cfi-commonplace-book/Filed/Radar.md

 - [[TIS-B]] Service Status

 > [!warning]
 > In flight weather information will have a delay and can not be used for tactical navigation.
-See [[NEXRAD]]
+See [[Time Lapse – Misunderstanding In-Cockpit Weather Displays Can Lead to Tragedy]]

 # Additional Resources
 - [[AIM 4]]-5